 When Gary Foster was named the “Procurement Leader of the Year” at two separate award ceremonies—the inaugural Americas Procurement Awards and the World Procurement Awards—last year, it wasn’t merely in recognition of his thirty-two years in the profession.
-The vice president of procurement at Highmark Health has no time for victory laps because, over and over again, he has proven to be a thought leader dedicated to reinventing and redefining what his function means not just at Highmark Health, but in the industry at large.
+The vice president of procurement at Highmark Health has no time for victory laps because, over and over again, he has proven to be a thought leader dedicated to reinventing and redefining what his function means not just at Highmark Health but in the industry at large.

-In discussing the massive overhaul of procurement at Highmark Health, Foster invokes Steven Covey, Daniel Pink, Brené Brown, Simon Sinek, and even Deepak Chopra, as he feels he owes a debt to the leadership and culture concepts cultivated by these authors.
+In discussing the massive overhaul of procurement at Highmark Health, Foster invokes Stephen Covey, Daniel Pink, Brené Brown, Simon Sinek, and even Deepak Chopra, as he feels he owes a debt to the leadership and culture concepts cultivated by these authors.
 His effective distillation of their work into an operational model doesn’t just look good on paper; it has become part of a broader organizational transformation at Highmark Health.

 Since launching a new procurement model in 2017, Foster has helped reshape integral processes, procedures, and culture at his organization.
 “Historically at Highmark Health and many other companies in the healthcare industry, procurement was primarily a transactional function,” Foster says.
 “The internal processes had become very bureaucratic and very slow at a time when healthcare leadership was looking to seize new opportunities in the changing dynamics brought about by the Affordable Care Act and the accelerating adoption of value-based care to drive improved customer outcomes.
 That was the backdrop of this reinvention.”